Hermitian Yang-Mills connections on pullback bundles: Producing HYM connections in the stable case

 \section{Producing HYM connections in the stable case}

-Let $\pi:(X,H)\to (B,L)$ be a fibration, and $E\to B$ a holomorphic vector bundle.
+Let $\pi:(X,H)\to (B,L)$ be a holomorphic submersion with connected fibres, and $E\to B$ a holomorphic vector bundle.
 In this section we prove Theorem \ref{thm:stablecase}.
 There are two main steps.
 We first construct approximate solutions to any desired order in Section \ref{sec:stableapprox}, then show that these can be perturbed to genuine solutions when the order is sufficiently good in Section \ref{sec:nonlinear}.
+From the construction, it will be clear that the sequence of connections that we will produce satisfy the convergence property stated in Theorem \ref{thm:stablecase}.

+We will frequently suppress pullbacks for bundles and endomorphisms from now on, so that e.g. when we speak of the bundle $E$ over $X$, we really mean $\pi^*E \to X$, and the section $\Id_E$ over $X$ is really $\Id_{\pi^* E}$.